spryker/spryker-docs/docs/scos/dev/migration-and-integration/202005.0/module-migration-guides/migration-guide-productrelation.md

 title: Migration Guide - ProductRelation
 description: Use the guide to learn how to update the ProductRelation module to a newer version.
 originalLink: https://documentation.spryker.com/v5/docs/migration-guide-productrelation
+originalArticleId: 003dc269-ed64-4e9f-a49f-2061c36a54f0
 redirect_from:
   - /v5/docs/migration-guide-productrelation
   - /v5/docs/en/migration-guide-productrelation
 ---

 ## Upgrading from Version 1.* to Version 2.*
 In version 2 we have added multi-currency support.
-First of all, make sure that you [migrated the Price module](https://documentation.spryker.com/docs/en/mg-price).
+First of all, make sure that you [migrated the Price module](/docs/scos/dev/migration-and-integration/202005.0/module-migration-guides/migration-guide-price.html).
 We have changed Zed table to use `PriceProductFacade` for retrieving product prices.
 We have also changed `\Spryker\Client\ProductRelation\Storage\ProductRelationStorage` to resolve ProductRelation prices based on the selected currency, price mode combination.
 If you modified this class in project or extended it, you may want adapt to core version.